 From the initial senior management team’s comments we shared in our last post, we already know we need to dive deeper into how different groups communicate with each other.
 It would be important for us to have interviews with the senior management team and talk to the people in their reporting structure to make sure we have a holistic picture.

 This allows us to determine how to mitigate past pain and mistrust and bring employees successfully along the journey of process improvements and technology changes that will result from this discovery.

 The Process Improvement Perspective

-On the process side, we like to pair up with the Organizational Change Management (OCM) team to understand, from the people doing the work, what is going on today.
-We typically do this by joining the stakeholder interviews to understand where processes have opportunities for improvement.
-Additionally, we like to see how the front-line staff accomplishes work.
+On the process side, the Process Improvement team likes to pair up with the Organizational Change Management (OCM) team to understand, from the people doing the work, what is going on today.
+They typically do this by joining the stakeholder interviews to understand where processes have opportunities for improvement.
+Additionally, they like to see how the front-line staff accomplishes work.
 With all this in mind, it’s important to call out a couple of key points to the process side of the work we’re doing during the discovery phase:

 - Process work is best when partnered with OCM and Technology.
 Every improvement has a change that impacts someone (enter OCM), and technology makes most improvements better.
 Don’t do process work in a vacuum, and partner closely with your people and technology teams.

 - Talking to front-line staff is important.
 Managers and leaders can tell us how teams should accomplish the work.
 However, the front-line staff tells us how they actually accomplish the work.
 Additionally, some of the best solutions to challenges front-line staff face each day come from the folks doing the work daily.
 They encounter the same problems and develop their own workarounds.
 Listening to ideas from front-line staff helps us identify more meaningful and impactful solutions.